Understanding alimony: A Comprehensive Guide

 What is alimony?

-Alimony, also known as spousal support or maintenance, refers to the legal obligation of one spouse to provide financial support to the other spouse following a divorce or separation.
-It is a form of financial assistance that is aimed at helping the recipient spouse maintain a similar standard of living to what they had during the marriage.
+alimony, also known as spousal support, is a legal obligation in which one spouse provides financial support to the other spouse after a divorce or separation.
+It is usually intended to help the dependent spouse maintain a similar standard of living that was established during the marriage.

-1. Alimony is a legal obligation that arises from a divorce or separation.
+1. alimony is a legal obligation that requires one spouse to provide financial support to the other spouse after a divorce or separation.

 Can alimony be modified or terminated?